 What will happen:

-- After opening your chest, your ribs may be cut or spread apart to see your lung better.
-Arteries, veins, and airway tubes are clamped and cut and the lobe is removed.
-Your airways are tightly sewn together and may be reattached to your remaining lobes.
-Your arteries may also be reattached to the remaining lobe.
-A chest tube will be put inside your chest to drain blood and fluid.
-Your incision will be closed using a strong wire, stitches (thread), or staples.
-Your lung lobe may be sent to the lab for tests.
+- The lobe of your lung will be removed and the airway tubes tightly sewn together.
+Your caregiver may reattach the airways and arteries to your remaining lobes.
+One or more chest tubes may be put inside your chest to drain blood and fluid.
+Your incision will be closed with wire, stitches, or staples.
+Your lung lobe may be sent to a lab for tests.

 After your surgery: